 The rest of the pregnancy was perfect, as the due date grew closer, we got more and more excited.
 We found out we were having a boy and decided to call him ‘Joshua’ – this upset our 3 ½ year old daughter who wanted to call him ‘John’!

-As the due date approached, we all got excited, we bought baby clothes and toys, Grandad and Buy cheap zithromax Nana joined in the flurry of baby related talk and purchasing!
+As the due date approached, we all got excited, we bought baby clothes and toys, Grandad and Order generic levitra Nana joined in the flurry of baby related talk and purchasing!

 Our daughter Emily was excited too, often asking ‘When will baby John pop out?’ and we always replied, ‘in time for Christmas’.